toumorokoshi/transmute-core/docs/tutorial.rst

 This guide explains how to get the most out of transmute.
 These instructions have been written with flask in mind, but they apply to most frameworks with some minor tweaks.

-For details that pertain to specifics framework, see framework support.
+For details that pertain to a specific framework, see framework support.

 From a high level, the steps are: